patternfly/training-scenarios/html-css/override-extend-variables/intro.md

-<strong>In this module, you will learn how to override and extend PatternFly css in the context of your application to accomodate your custom designs.</strong>
+<strong>In this module, you will learn how to override and extend PatternFly css in the context of your application to accommodate your custom designs.</strong>

 In PatternFly, the values that are assigned to css properties use custom properties (which are also referred to as variables in the source code and documentation for PatternFly).